AHMemon252/hello-world/README.md

 Hi Mr. KImball

-Ahmed Here, Ive have Tacos on the moon with some famous people.
+Ahmed Here, Ive have Tacos on the moon with some famous people that I know.
 I love web design so much that I want to come back and do some projects.